 PageImpl and overwrites the sort property so that it matches the input parameter as closely as possible.

 The constructor is necessary so that Jackson can initialize the class from an input string.
 This adds support for serialization and deserialization, so that we can also call our endpoint using a RestTemplate.

 The JSON output of our REST API will look like this.

-SimplePage can be easily customized, for example, if more fields are required.
+SimplePage can be easily customized by expanding the constructor, for example if more fields are required.

 JSON response of our new endpoint

 Bootify helps you to create the first version of your next Spring Boot application including database schema and REST API.
 Pagination for the REST endpoints is available in the Professional plan, which also includes generation of basic test cases using Testcontainers.